 HOW DO I GET STARTED?

-There are two incentive tiers.
-See if you qualify for Tier 2 incentives, and then:
+There are two customer incentive tiers: Tier 1 (standard) and Tier 2 (income-qualified).
+See if you qualify for Tier 2 incentives.

 Find a Whole Home Improvements Trade Ally and schedule your energy assessment.

 Following the assessment you will receive a customized energy report outlining the current condition of your home, recommendations for improvements and incentives.

 Decide which energy-saving improvements to make in your home.

 Your Trade Ally will make the improvements and work with you to receive your eligible incentives based on your overall energy reduction.

 Receive a $250 bonus incentive when you complete Whole Home Improvements and Heating and Cooling Improvements together within 90 days of each other.
 This does not include Smart Thermostat stand-alone.

 Benefits of program participation include:

 - Lower energy bills

 Assessing the Assessment